Our 5 Favorite Family Hikes in Marin

 Hike up the hill to this open space preserve in between east Corte Madera and Tiburon for amazing views of Marin and San Francisco, as well as amazing wildflowers in the spring.
 Climbing on Turtle Rock is always a popular activity!

 There are so many great family hikes in Marin that narrowing them down to five is pretty tough.
 We thought it would be fair to include our top five runners-up, too: the Verna Dunshee Trail on Mt.
-Tam's East Peak, Sky Oaks and Lake Lagunitas, the Turtle Back Nature Trail at China Camp State Park, Olompali State Park in Novato, and Point Bonita Lighthouse in the Marin Headlands.
+Tam's East Peak, Sky Oaks and Lake Lagunitas, the Turtle Back Nature Trail at China Camp State Park, and Olompali State Park in Novato.